-The dates shown in the left-most column are relative to the release of X.O.Orc1.
-In particular, each revision release is made four weeks after the previous one of the same major version, and the pre-release of the upcoming major version is made at the same time.
+The dates shown in the left-most column are relative to the release of X.0.0rcl.
+In particular, each revision/minor release is made four weeks after the previous one of the same major version, and the pre-release of the upcoming major version is made at the same time.
+Whether these releases are revision or minor is determined based on the contents of each update.

-Note that the development of X.0.x stops at X.0.2.
-During the parallel development of Y.0.0 and Z.0.0a1, the version Y is treated as an almost-stable version and Z is treated as a development version.
+Note that there are only three stable releases for the versions X.x.x.
+During the parallel development of Y.0.0 and Z.0.0al, the version Y is treated as an almost-stable version and Z is treated as a development version.

-If there is a critical bug found in X.0.2 after stopping the development of version X, we may release a hot-fix for this version at any time.
+If there is a critical bug found in $X \cdot x \cdot x$ after stopping the development of version X, we may release a hot-fix for this version at any time.